-During the Review Year, the Group continued to build on its environment, safety and occupational health ("EHS") system with the goal of "Green Manufacturing with Intelligence and Sustainable Development" to continuously deepen EHS management, gradually complete the construction of energy system and carbon emission management system, fulfill corporate social responsibilities, and gradually promote and create an excellent Minth EHS management system.
+During the Review Year, the Group continued to build on its environment, safety and occupational health ("EHS") system with the goal of "Green Manufacturing with Intelligence and Sustainable Development" to continuously deepen EHS management, continuously improve the construction of energy system and carbon emission management system, fulfil corporate social responsibilities, and continuously promote and create an excellent Minth EHS management system.

 During the Review Year, the Group carried out ISO50001 energy management internal audit, management review and certification, with a certification coverage rate of around 86%.
 The Group has established energy management functions, annual performance targets, energy-saving management technical solutions and daily review systems at the plants, BUs and group levels.
-During the Review Year, the Group's energy conservation and carbon reduction results continued to improve, with energy consumption per RMB10,000 of output reduced by approximately 8.1% year-on-year.
+During the Review Year, the Group witnessed continuous improvement in energy conservation and carbon reduction, with energy consumption per RMB10,000 of output reduced by approximately 5.0% year-on-year.
 During the Review Year, the Group continued to enhance its digital EHS management and carbon emission management.
-With the six modules launched on the Group's digital EHS system, namely the workplace accident management system, construction management system, EHS red line management system, EHS hidden-danger management system, hazardous waste management system and carbon emission management system, the Group has comprehensively improved its EHS management efficiency, EHS risk prevention capability and emergency handling capability in its global factories.
-In particular, the Group has also launched the carbon emission management system, which is able to measure and verify carbon emission intensity and carbon footprint, as well as to manage energy-saving and low-carbon projects, in a bid to facilitate the Group to achieve its goals of carbon peak and carbon neutrality.
+With the eight modules launched on the Group's digital EHS system, namely the workplace accident management system, construction management system, EHS red line management system, EHS hidden-danger management system.
+EHS outstanding case library, carbon emission management system, EHS honours and awards system and STOP management system (safety training observation program management system), the Group has comprehensively improved its EHS management efficiency, EHS risk prevention capability and emergency handling capability in its global factories.
+In particular, the carbon emission management system is able to measure and verify carbon emission intensity, carbon footprint and energy consumption of large production lines, as well as to manage energy-saving and low-carbon projects, in a bid to facilitate the Group to achieve its goals of carbon peaking and carbon neutrality.
+The STOP management system has improved EHS leadership and employees' safety awareness by monitoring the safety level of employees' behaviours.